u235axe/FeOFu/1_Languages.md

 ### Bad parts

-- Generics is still lacking compared to C++ templates.
+- Generics is still lacking compared to C++ templates. (no cimpiler time integer arithmetic for at least 2019-2020)
 - Writing SIMD code is so-so.
 - Bad compiler performance.
 - IDE support is not as good as C++, and besides the IDEA plugin nothing works out of the box.